alessiodesogus/alessiodesogus.github.io/youniverse.md

 There is a discernible downward trend in the average sentiment score.
 This gradual decline could indicate that creators with a larger audience may feel a responsibility to present a more multifaceted and perhaps less idealized view of mental health.

 For the second observation, this variability in top videos suggests that more popular videos tend to polarize opinion.
 Maybe, this pattern comes from
-1. genuine desire to contribute to the destigmatization of mental health issue?
+1. Genuine desire to contribute to the destigmatization of mental health issue?
-2. a pursuit of popularity => trend-following?
+2. A pursuit of popularity: trend-following?

 To understand what the popular videos are trying to deliver with such polarized sentiment score distributions, we may turn to topic detection analysis based on the LDA model.